Start your week smart: China, South Korea, Gun violence, Gas prices, LIV Golf - KTVZ

 NBA Finals

 Game 5 of the championship series between the Boston Celtics and the Golden State Warriors is Monday at 9 p.m.
 ET.
-Steph Curry produced a 43-point masterpiece Friday to will the Warriors to a 107-97 victory and level the series at 2-2.
+Steph Curry produced a 43-point masterpiece on Friday to propel the Warriors to a 107-97 victory and level the series at 2-2.

 US Open